mistertest/xcloud-shield/README.md

 - All Nvidia shield tv box (2015,2017 to Pro 2019)
 - All Xiaomi Mi box TV

+The app is not supported for the Chromecast Google TV for now, but i will study the case for futures versions.

 Supported Controllers
 ------------------------

 All controllers supported by the shield TV officialy.
 - Shield TV conroller (tested)
-- Xbox One/Serie x controller (tested serie x)
+- Xbox One/Serie x controller (tested serie x with last update)
 - Logitech F710 (tested)
 - PS5 controller (not tested)